MIAGroupUT/carotid-segmentation/docs/Train/Contour.md

 The parameters corresponding to the training procedure are the following:

+- `dimension` (int) is the dimension of the model and of the polar maps, if 2 the z dimension will not be considered.
+Default: `3`.
 - `dropout` (bool) if `True`, the architecture will contain dropout layers to be used during the inference for uncertainty quantification.
 Default: `True`.
 - `n_splits` (int) is the number of folds of the K-fold cross-validation procedure performed.
 This also corresponds